Can I Recover Compensation for Food Poisoning?

 • Raw flour

-However, if you got sick from a food not indicated on the above list, do not let this deter you from reaching out to an experienced food poisoning attorney.
-These lawyers can go over the viability of your claim, figure out the legal options you may have, and assist you in pursuing the monetary damages you are entitled to.
+However, if you get sick from tainted food not indicated on the above list, do not let this deter you from contacting an experienced food poisoning attorney and filing a lawsuit.
+These lawyers can discuss the viability of your food poisoning claims, determine your legal options, and assist you in pursuing the monetary damages you are entitled to.

 Serious Injuries Associated With Food Poisoning